dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ```

 The main Smalltalk process is blocked because we have an infinite `whileTrue:` loop.
-The exception handler is protecting the `"service code"`, so we shouldn't have an *unhandled exception*, as long as the *exceptionSet* is covering the proper set of exceptions.
+The exception handler is protecting the `"application service loop code"`, so we shouldn't have an *unhandled exception*, as long as the *exceptionSet* is covering the proper set of exceptions.
-Of course, if we are forking any processes, each of the forked process must have an exception handler near the top of the stack to guard against *unhandled exceptions* that looks like the following:
+If we are forking blocks, each of the forked processes must have an exception handler near the top of the stack to guard against *unhandled exceptions* that looks like the following:

 ```Smalltalk
 [